Snowflake-Labs/sfquickstarts/site/sfguides/src/data_engineering_streaming_integration/data_engineering_streaming_integration.md

 ![staged data](assets/img12.png)
 As you can see, Snowpipe Streaming is a fantastic new capability that can significantly reduce integration latency and improve pipeline efficiency.
 It also opens up new opportunities for your business, providing near-real-time insights and operational reporting, among other benefits.

+For those of you who would like to know more about use of Snowpipe Streaming in Amazon MSK (Managed Streaming for Apache Kafka) please have a look at this [Quickstart](https://quickstarts.snowflake.com/guide/getting_started_with_snowpipe_streaming_aws_msk/index.html?index=..%2F..index#0)!

 Hope you enjoyed this section.
 Let's summarize and provide some pointers to continue refining your streaming data pipeline skills.